Javier Valle Riestra: Deputy and Senator

-Prime Minister
+Prime minister

 In 1998, President Alberto Fujimori offered him the office of the Prime Minister of Peru, a post he assumed for a short time.
-He took office on June 4, 1998.
-On July 7, Valle Riestra and his cabinet gained its confidence vote with 68 votes in favor, 32 against and 2 abstentions.
-But on August 8, Valle Riestra resigned because his efforts to democratize the country were not viable.
-He was replaced on August 21 by Alberto Pandolfi, who had previously been premier.
+He took office on 4 June 1998.
+On 7 July, Valle Riestra and his cabinet gained its confidence vote with 68 votes in favor, 32 against and 2 abstentions.
+But on 8 August, Valle Riestra resigned because his efforts to democratize the country were not viable.
+He was replaced on 21 August by Alberto Pandolfi, who had previously been premier.
 This premiership is known for being the only one led by a politician from the opposition in Peruvian history during the Fujimori regime to date.

-His tenure in office cost him his disagreements with some members of the Peruvian Aprista Party, who totally disapproved the Fujimori regime.
-During the same time, he disapproved the leadership of Alan García of the APRA party, from his exile in France.
+His tenure in office cost him his disagreements with some members of the Peruvian Aprista Party, who totally disapproved of the Fujimori regime.
+During the same time, he disapproved of the leadership of Alan García of the APRA party, from his exile in France.

 Congressman

-In 2005, after mutually reconciled, Alan Garcia offered a quota for the list to the Congress of the Republic of Peru for the 2006 elections.
-When he was elected as Member of Congress with the number 35 with a high number of votes, Valle Riestra said he never wanted to be elected at a "unicameral" Congress because he is a supporter of bicameralism.
+In 2005, after being reconciled, Alan García offered a quota for the list to the Congress of the Republic of Peru for the 2006 elections.
+When he was elected as Member of Congress with the number 35 with a high number of votes, Valle Riestra said he had never wanted to be elected at a "unicameral" Congress because he was a supporter of bicameralism.